ZiadWaleed2003/Dawrly-Crew-of-AI-Agents/README.md

 ## What ? did u expect me to provide a `pip install` method ?
   - I'm going to hold your hands when I say this (ma man you need to learn how to use **Docker** it's 2025 and you are still drowning in dependency conflicts)

+6. **I almost forgot ... for monitoring I used LangSmith and AgentOps**

+- Don't worry there is nothing more u need to do just add the env vars and you are good to go you will find the logs on LangSmith website and AgentOps